Huqicheng/zheap/src/backend/access/zheap/README.md

 offset number) for a tuple in undo to identify the same during undo replay.
 But, we can minimize the number of undo records written for a page.
 First, we identify the unused offset ranges for a page, then insert one undo record for each offset range.
-For example, if we’re about to insert in offsets (2,3,5,9,10,11), we insert three undo records covering offset ranges (2,3), (5,5), and (9,11), respectively.
+For example, if weâ€™re about to insert in offsets (2,3,5,9,10,11), we insert three undo records covering offset ranges (2,3), (5,5), and (9,11), respectively.
 For recovery, we insert a single WAL record containing the above-mentioned offset ranges along with some minimal